Jocelyn Percy

 Percy was born in Gibraltar, the child of Edward Joscelyn Baumgartner (1815–1899), barrister and registrar of the Supreme Court of Gibraltar.
 The family later changed its name to Percy during the First World War, after the House of Percy to whom they were distantly related.
 He returned to England in 1884, and was educated at Queen Elizabeth's Grammar School in Sevenoaks and the Royal Military College, Sandhurst.
 He was commissioned into the East Lancashire Regiment in 1891.

 After service in Ireland, Percy was posted to India and served in the 1894 Waziristan campaign and the 1895 Chitral Expedition.
 During the Second Boer War, he served in Robert's Horse.
 At Sanna's Post in 1900, he had his horse killed under him.
-He was mentioned in dispatches twice and promoted to brevet major.
+He was mentioned in despatches twice and promoted to brevet major.

 During the First World War, Percy served in a number of staff positions, with the 27th, 48th, and 31st Divisions.
-Later, he was on the staff of the 11th Corps, the Fifth Army under General Gough, and the Second Army under General Plumer.
-For his wartime service, Percy was appointed CB, CMG, and DSO, mentioned in dispatches six times, was appointed a Commander of the French Order of the Légion d'honneur, of the Order of Leopold of Belgium, and of the Order of the Star of Romania, and received the Belgian Croix de guerre and the Order of the Sacred Treasure of Japan.
+Later, he was on the staff of the 11th Corps, the Fifth Army under General Sir Hubert Gough, and the Second Army under General Sir Herbert Plumer.
+For his wartime service, Percy was appointed a Companion of the Order of the Bath and a Companion of the Order of St Michael and St George, awarded the Distinguished Service Order, mentioned in despatches six times, was appointed a Commander of the French Legion of Honour, of the Order of Leopold of Belgium, and of the Order of the Star of Romania, and received the Belgian Croix de guerre and the Order of the Sacred Treasure of Japan.